jina-ai/thinkgpt/README.md

 refined "the second number in Fibonacci sequence is 2" into "Observation: The second number in the Fibonacci sequence is actually 1, not 2, and the sequence starts with 0, 1."
 ...
 ```
+This technique was mainly implemented in the [the Self-Refine: Iterative Refinement with Self-Feedback paper](https://arxiv.org/abs/2303.17651)

 For more detailed usage and code examples check `./examples`.